-Every custom domain you add automatically includes a free SSL certificate.
-Your site’s temporary domain (e.g. sitename.kinsta.cloud) is automatically covered by the wildcard certificate for the kinsta.cloud domain.
-You can also add a custom SSL certificate.
+Every custom domain you add is automatically secured with a free SSL certificate.
+Your temporary domain (e.g. sitename.kinsta.cloud) is covered by a wildcard SSL certificate for the kinsta.cloud domain.
+You can also choose to use your own custom SSL certificate if needed.

 If you haven’t already, we also recommend reviewing our go-live checklist to make sure you have everything ready to make your site live.